-But now that winter has set in, it’s dark when I wake up so it’s harder to want to wake up.
-There are days I want to hit snooze and stay under the warm covers.
+But now that winter has set in, it’s dark when I wake up so it’s harder to get out of bed.
+There are days I want to hit the snooze button and stay under the warm covers.
 However, mornings are my most productive time during the day so I HAVE to wake up.

-If you struggle getting up when it’s dark out, check out these tips to enjoying your morning routine, even in the winter:
+If you struggle to get up and get motivated when it’s dark out, check out these tips to enjoying your morning routine, even in the winter.

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 As an Amazon Associate I earn from qualifying purchases.

-Waking up in the dark is hard to make your brain believe it’s morning.
-So we need to get some light in our room.
+Waking up in the dark makes it hard for your brain to believe it’s morning.
+So to get our winter morning routine started right, we need to get some light in our room.
 Since the sun isn’t going to cooperate, we need to make our own!

 I LOVE LOVE LOVE this alarm clock:

 (Yes, it’s the same one from tips to get a full night’s sleep).
 The light turns on like the sunrise and wakes you up.
 I’m a pretty sensitive sleeper, so I can’t imagine trying to sleep through it.

 If you don’t want to add light, you can also keep your alarm clock halfway across the room so you have to get out of bed to turn it off.
 That way it’s less tempting to keep snoozing your alarm.